 Requests for funding should be submitted according to the instructions communicated electronically to all faculty.
-All requests for funding must be supported by appropriate department chair and dean.
-The Chair of the Instructional Development Committee will forward instructional development proposals recommended for funding to the Office of the Provost the instructional development proposals that they have recommended for funding.
-A description of all instructional improvement grants awarded will be distributed each year so that other faculty members at the University may also be aware of creative steps to improve instruction.
+All requests for funding must be supported by the department chair and dean.
+The chair of the Instructional Development Committee will forward instructional development proposals recommended for funding to the Office of the Provost.
+Examples of previously awarded instructional development grants are posted on the Instructional Development Grant website so other faculty may be aware of creative steps to improve instruction.

 Full-time, tenured, tenure-track, clinical and research faculty, and lecturers at East Tennessee State University are eligible to apply for Instructional Development Grants.
 Temporary or part–time faculty are not eligible, nor are graduate assistants.
 Should an individual recipient of an Instructional Development Grant leave the university or no longer be employed by ETSU during the term of the grant, the grant funding will be forfeited.

 While the number and size of the instructional development grants will depend on the overall funding available each year, no upper limit has been established.
 It is expected, however, that individual grants will not normally exceed $5,000.
 It is also recognized that instructional development grants may be supplemented by resources within schools and colleges, and such supplemental support is strongly encouraged.

 The committee weighs teaching innovations more heavily than requests for equipment.
 In judging the merits of a proposal, the following criteria will be used:

 Proposals should be submitted according to disseminated instructions no later than March 15 (if the 15th is on a Saturday/Sunday, the deadline will be the Monday immediately following).
-Grants will be made by May 15th of each year and will ordinarily run from July 1 through June 30 of the next fiscal year.
+Grant recommendations will be made by May 15th of each year and will ordinarily run from July 1 through June 30 of the next fiscal year.
 Award recipients must submit final reports to the Office of the Provost by September 30 of the year following grant award.
 Failure to submit the report will result in ineligibility to receive subsequent Instructional Development Grants.